TDoresCruz/academic-kickstart/content/home/featured copy.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 25  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight =  26 # Order that this section will appear.

-title = "Featured Upcoming Talk" subtitle = "Looking forward to seeing you there!"
+title = "Featured Publication" subtitle = "Read about how to scientifically define gossip!"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "talk"
+  page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
   count = 1